Nico-Gabriel/hand_detection/README.md

 ![MediaPipe logo](assets/mediapipe.png)

-In this project, MediaPipe is used to detect the hand landmarks, wich are needed to get the position of the active index finger to draw.
+In this project, MediaPipe is used to detect the hand landmarks, wich are needed to get the position of the index fingertip and thumb tip to draw.

 Links: